Darren Randolph: AFC Bournemouth

 On 26 January 2023, Randolph joined Bournemouth on an 18-month contract.

-On 5 June 2024, the club announced he would leave the club in the summer when his contract expired.
+On 5 June 2024, the club announced he would leave in the summer when his contract expired.
 Randolph did not make a competitive appearance for the club during his one-and-a-half-year stint.

 International career

 Randolph has represented the Republic of Ireland at U15, U16, U17, U18, U19, U21, B, and senior levels.
 He was called up to the Republic of Ireland senior squad for the first time in March 2011 for a match against Macedonia.
 He was again called up in May, for match against Northern Ireland and Scotland in the Nations Cup, but again did not feature.

 Randolph made his full international debut in a friendly against Oman on 11 September 2012, coming on as a substitute in a 4–1 win.
 His second Republic of Ireland appearance was against Spain on 12 June 2013, again as a substitute; he made a "brilliant fingertip save" from Santi Cazorla before conceding a late goal by Juan Mata as Spain won 2–0.
 On 8 October 2015, Randolph replaced Shay Given in the 44th minute against Germany in a 2016 European Championship qualifying match and provided the long ball assist for Shane Long's winner in the 70th minute in a match won 1–0 by the Republic of Ireland.
 Randolph played every match for the Republic of Ireland at Euro 2016, against Sweden, Belgium and Italy before being defeated by France.

+Randolph retired from international football in 2020 after the Nations League after picking up an injury.